mitchhit234/meleeWebProject/README.md

 ## To Do
 * Site is insecure, need to work on admin security

-* Shiek is actually spelled Sheik... need to fix that

 * Some character data is still missing, need to find a way to extract that info

 * Some character data may be inaccurate, need to do cross-checking (ICs, young link have already been brought up)